The Magnificent Seven (2016 film): Plot

 At dawn, Bogue's army attacks Rose Creek.
-A large number are killed by various booby traps and ambushes.
+A large number are killed by various traps and ambushes.
 Faraday is wounded by McCann, who is killed by Vasquez; the defensive line collapses, and Robicheaux returns to join the battle, warning the others of an incoming Gatling gun.
 The gun tears through both the townspeople and Bogue's men alike.
 Outgunned, the Seven evacuate the survivors to the burnt-out church and mount a last stand.

 Horne protects a wounded Teddy from gunfire, but is killed by Denali.
 Denali then prepares to kill Emma.
 An enraged Red Harvest kills Denali, calling him "a disgrace".
-Robicheaux and Billy are killed by a second round of Gatling gunfire while covering Faraday, who charges up the hill and destroys the gun with dynamite at the cost of his own life.
+Robicheaux and Billy are killed by a second round of Gatling gunfire while covering Faraday from the church steeple, who charges up the hill and destroys the gun with dynamite at the cost of his own life.

 Chisholm confronts and guns down the two remaining mercenaries before disarming Bogue.
-A wounded Bogue retreats into the church, where Chisholm reveals that his family was lynched by ex-Confederate soldiers whom Bogue hired to remove homesteaders.
+A wounded Bogue retreats into the church, where Chisholm reveals that his family in Lincoln, Kansas was lynched by ex-Confederate soldiers whom Bogue hired to remove homesteaders.
 After imploring Bogue to repent, Chisholm begins to garrote him.
 Bogue tries to draw a hidden revolver, but Emma kills him.

 The townspeople do return to Rose Creek and thank Chisholm, Vasquez, and Red Harvest for their help as they ride off.
 Faraday, Robicheaux, Billy and Horne are buried near the town and honored as heroes.
 Emma, in voice-over narration, reflects fondly on the noble sacrifice that made them "magnificent".